kayumbamarivia/ne_2025_mobile_rn/README.md

-# FinTrack - Personal Finance Tracker
+# VaultWise - Personal Finance Tracker

 A mobile application for tracking personal finances, built with React Native and Expo.